 From hot metal to cold type to online, newspapers have undergone two revolutions since the Cold War.
 The news used to come hot off the press, the words set on stone.
 It was a noisy business.

 John Updike, Wilfred Owen and George Plimpton were all born on March 18, reminds the Writer’s Almanac.
 My favourite writer, the most celebrated First World War poet, and Plimpton, the founding editor of the Paris Review, which he helmed from 1953 till his death in 2003.
-I remember reading excerpts from Paper Lion, his book […]
+I remember reading excerpts […]

 The Widows of Eastwick is a reminder of the extraordinary talent of John Updike.
 He died last month of cancer at the age of 76.
 This is his last book, published last year.
 But this doesn’t read like the work of an old man.
-It has all the zest for life and interest in sex […]
+It has all the zest for […]